Jumpstart Lab Curriculum

 • An app/views/common folder is helpful on most projects to hold reusable partials

-• show.html.haml can render _comments.html.haml
+• show.html.erb can render a _comments.html.erb

-• _comments.html.haml can render _comment_form.html.haml
+• _comments.html.erb can render _comment_form.html.erb

 Feedback